Translation Trends for 2025: Alternative to DeepL

 More accurate translation of professional terms

 When dealing with content in specific professional fields, such as medicine and chemistry, these models may sometimes face challenges.
 These fields typically contain a large number of proprietary terms and terminology, with extremely high accuracy requirements.
-Even the most advanced machine translation may lead to inaccuracies in translating certain terms or complex concepts due to a lack of domain-specific contextual awareness.
+Even the most advanced machine translation may result in inaccurate translations of certain terms or complex concepts due to a lack of domain-specific contextual awareness.

 To address this, O.Translator ensures translation accuracy and consistency by offering post-editing services and a terminology database feature.
 Post-editing involves professional translators manually reviewing the initial machine translation results to ensure the correct use of technical terms and contextual coherence.
 The terminology database system allows for the presetting and use of specialized terms according to the needs of specific fields, enhancing translation consistency and quality.